 What triggers a carrier review?

-In addition to reviewing messages for disallowed content, carriers are also monitoring for disallowed sending practices.
-Avoid these disallowed sending practices which can trigger a review and result in the suspension of sending rights and more.
+In addition to reviewing messages for disallowed content, carriers also monitor for disallowed sending practices.
+Avoid these disallowed sending practices, which can trigger a review and result in the suspension of sending rights and more.

-- Ignoring opt-out requests or other forms of opt-out avoidance (for instance, sending SMS from a new phone number from the same business)
+- Ignoring opt-out requests or other forms of opt-out avoidance (for instance, sending texts from a new phone number from the same business)

-- Multiple numbers for similar content without first informing the carrier of the phone numbers ahead of time to have them excluded from this monitoring.
+- Using multiple numbers for similar content without first informing the carrier of the phone numbers ahead of time to have them excluded from monitoring

-- It’s important to match your content with an approved SMS number type.
+- Match your content with an approved SMS number type.

-- Each SMS number type has different requirements for opt-in consent from the end-user.
+- Each SMS number type has different requirements for user opt-in consent.

 - Consumers can revoke consent at any time and in any way.
 Consumer opt-out requests must be honored, whether they are made by phone call, email, or text.

 - Carriers continuously monitor messages traversing their networks.
-They do not pre-approve or whitelist messaging content but may review any message content as part of an account review.
+They don’t preapprove or whitelist messaging content, but they may review any message content as part of an account review.

-- Use of disallowed content can trigger an account review which may result in the suspension of sending rights; restriction of high-throughput access; the suspension of provisioning rights for new phone numbers; and/or suspension of all network services.
+- Use of disallowed content can trigger an account review which may result in suspension of sending rights, restriction of high-throughput access, the suspension of provisioning rights for new phone numbers, and/or suspension of all network services.